-We are a small seven person team inside the Teaching & Learning Excellence (TLED) division that build websites and applications for instruction.
+We are a small five person team inside the Teaching & Learning Excellence (TLED) division that build websites and applications for instruction.
 Our focus is on accessibility and inclusive design, providing the best experience for the widest audience possible.
 If you have a project you’d like help with, feel free to contact us.

 Types of Projects We Work With

 There are several different types of projects that are hosted through ACC, and knowing which one you have makes things a lot easier.